nspeed-app/nspeed/README.md

     The "server" command can only be combined with itself. others commands can be mixed. each "command" has its own arguments, use -h to see them. `nspeed get -h` for instance

-    nspeed get [options] url
+    get [options] url

-    nspeed put [options] url size
+    put [options] url size

-    nspeed server [options]
+    server [options]

-    as of v0.4 the "-4" and "-6" options are not yet implemented
+    as of v0.4 the "-4" and "-6" options are not yet implemented but parsed.

 ## Examples

-    # download four times a single target
+    # download a single target four times at the same time
     nspeed get -n 4 https://bouygues.testdebit.info/10G/10G.iso

     # download 2 different targets